sifis-home/wp2-documents/wp2-deliverable-2.2/software-quality-guidelines.md

 ## Workflow Structure

-Multiple tool may fit the same role within a good workflow, this chapter just suggests the phases and does not mention specific software, for specific scenarios please refer to [Example C Workflow][] and [Example Rust Workflow][].
+Multiple tool may fit the same role within a good workflow, this chapter just suggests the phases and does not mention specific software, for a specific example scenario please refer to [Example C Workflow][].

 ### Main components

 The workflow assumes a single project exists, with its **Build System**, it has a **Continuous Integration** setup and that includes a **Continuous Delivery** phase.

 ### Lifecycle

 The workflow assumes that the software is developed using the **Pull Request** model:

-- A patcheset is prepared, containing features and fixes and tests covering the code changes.
+* A patcheset is prepared, containing features and fixes and tests covering the code changes.
-- The patchset is put in **review**
+* The patchset is put in **review**
-- The continuous integration automation will run a set of **fast static analysis**, as a rule of thumb this phase should be at least twice as fast as building the project:
+* The continuous integration automation will run a set of **fast static analysis**, as a rule of thumb this phase should be at least twice as fast as building the project:
-    - Coding style checks
+    * Coding style checks
-    - Code Quality Analysis
+    * Code Quality Analysis
-- If the phase passes then the CI will run increasingly more resource intensive tasks:
+* If the phase passes then the CI will run increasingly more resource intensive tasks:
-    - Compile tests
+    * Compile tests
-    - Static Fault Analysis
+    * Static Fault Analysis
-    - Unit tests
+    * Unit tests
-    - Integration tests
+    * Integration tests
-    - Code coverage evaluation
+    * Code coverage evaluation
-    - Dynamic Fault Analysis
+    * Dynamic Fault Analysis

-- Once those phases pass and it is possible to prepare packages and ensure that the software would be ready for distribution.
+* Once those phases pass and it is possible to prepare packages and ensure that the software would be ready for distribution.
-- If all those phases passes and the **reviewers** approve the changes, the patchset is merged.
+* If all those phases passes and the **reviewers** approve the changes, the patchset is merged.

 ### Phases in detail
 The workflow should try to minimize the developer wait time.
 As soon as a mistake is detected it should be reported.